There melatonin it is a widely diffused substance in nature that performs various functions, in the animal kingdom as well as in the vegetable one.

 What is Melatonin

-For the human body, melatonin is an endogenously synthesized molecule starting from the amino acid tryptophan.
+For the human organism, the melatonin it is an endogenously synthesized molecule starting from the amino acid tryptophan.
 However, it is present both in other animal organisms and in plants.

 In the animal kingdom, it is a hormone responsible for various circadian regulations, such as the sleep-wake cycle, and is mainly released by the pineal gland.
 In the vegetable one, on the other hand, it represents a very important defense antioxidant.